Friday, July 21, 2017

 Summary: The Gertrude Vanderbilt Whitney murals art theft the July 27 to 28, 2002 weekend removed the Maxfield Parrish West Wall Panel 3A and Panel 3B from view.

-West Wall Panel 3A, one of two murals by Maxfield Parrish removed from West Hollywood's Edenhurst Fine Art Gallery during July 27 to 28, 2002, art heist: Federal Bureau of Investigation Art Crime Team, Public Domain, via Federal Bureau of Investigation (FBI)
+West Wall Panel 3A, one of two murals by Maxfield Parrish removed from West Hollywood's Edenhurst Fine Art Gallery during the Saturday, July 27, to Sunday, July 28, 2002, art heist: Federal Bureau of Investigation Art Crime Team, Public Domain, via Federal Bureau of Investigation (FBI)

 The Federal Bureau of Investigation accords the Gertrude Vanderbilt Whitney murals art theft the July 27 to 28, 2002 weekend a place midway down the FBI list of top 10 art crimes.